alicemingay/python_project/README.md

-# python_project
+# python_project - Destination ?

 Website to provide information on how to get anywhere from anywhere!

-We are going to use more than one API!
+Uses RometoRio, Zomato and Mailgun APIs to provide a user with information about their journey, restaurants around their destination and email them the results.